 - Show that management for shooting can be key to achieving the above.

-- Show that private investment is the most cost-effective way of supporting farming and shooting.
+- Show that private investment is a cost-effective way of supporting farming and shooting.